November in

 Heat index

-Throughout November, the heat index is calculated to be a scorching 42°C (107.6°F).
-Adopt extra safety steps, risk of heat exhaustion and heat cramps is notable.
-Sustained activity might cause heatstroke.
+For November, the heat index is estimated at a scorching 42°C (107.6°F).
+More preventive actions are needed, risk of heat exhaustion and heat cramps is significant.
+Prolonged activity may trigger heatstroke.

 Humidity

-In November, the average relative humidity is 70%.
+In November, the average relative humidity in Bangkok is 70%.

 Rainfall